simonavrillon/ISB25-tutorial/README.md

 # ISB25-tutorial
 Author: Simon Avrillon – Nantes Université

-This repository contains a tutorial presented at ISB 2025 demonstrating how to perform EMG signal decomposition using Julia.
+This repository contains a tutorial presented at ISB 2025 demonstrating how to perform EMG signal decomposition with Julia.
 It includes data preprocessing, decomposition using convolutive blind source separation, and result visualisation.

 ## 📦 Requirements